Medical Marijuana and Multiple Sclersosis

 Still, more research is needed to determine exactly how treatment with cannabinoids can help MS patients as well as how to maximize those benefits.

-Best Marijuana Strains for MS
+Most Effective Marijuana Strains for MS

 There are a number of strains which pop up in multiple online lists of the best marijuana strains for MS. These tend to be sativa strains, however, strains which have been bred to be high in CBD are also recommended.